risk-first/website/thinking/Meeting-Reality.md

 - Getting users to use your system
 - Gathering feedback

 All of these steps take a lot of effort and time.
 But you don't have to meet the "whole of reality" in one go.
 You can meet it in a limited way which is less expensive.
-This is why we have activities like User Acceptance Testing (UAT).
-This gives us some flavour of reality, but more cheaply and sooner.
+This is why we have activities like User Acceptance Testing (UAT) or incremental delivery.
+They give us some flavour of reality, but more cheaply and sooner.

 Beta-releases and releasing to small populations of users also allow us to meet reality, but in a less risky way.